NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Notes
 -----

 This tool has been tested on Ubuntu 11 using Libre Office and MS Office Macintosh 2011 machines.
-But the button for running the macro may not be imported properly on Ubuntu hence users may have to run the tool manually by selecting "**ManageCurveFit**" and “**SaveCurveObjToTextFile**” subroutine from the macro list.
+But the button for running the macro may not be imported properly on Ubuntu hence users may have to run the tool manually by selecting "**ManageCurveFit**" and "**SaveCurveObjToTextFile**" subroutine from the macro list.

 References
 ----------